Medicare Supplement (Medigap) Insurance Plan M

 If you want to enroll in Medigap Plan M (or any Medigap policy), you might want to consider enrolling during your six-month Medigap Open Enrollment Period (OEP).
-This six-month period begins on the first day of the month that you’re both aged 65 or over, and enrolled in Medicare Part B. During your OEP, you’ll generally enjoy the guaranteed issue right to enroll in a Medigap Plan M policy even if you have a pre-existing health condition without having to pay a higher premium than a healthy person.
+This six-month period begins on the first day of the month that you’re both aged 65 or over, and enrolled in Medicare Part B. During your OEP, you’ll generally enjoy a guaranteed issue right to enroll in a Medigap Plan M policy even if you have a pre-existing health condition* without having to pay a higher premium than a healthy person.
 You must be enrolled in Medicare Part A and Part B, and live within the plan’s service area.

 Outside your OEP, you may still apply for a Medigap plan, but you may need to undergo medical underwriting, and acceptance isn’t generally guaranteed.
 However, in some cases you may have a guaranteed issue right to enroll in a Medigap plan after your OEP ends.

-Not every insurance company that sells Medicare Supplement plans offers Medigap Plan M. To help you build a quick and convenient search for Medigap plans such as Medigap Plan M, feel free to take advantage of our obligation-free Medigap plan finder.
+Not every insurance company that sells Medicare Supplement insurance plans offers Medigap Plan M. To help you build a quick and convenient search for Medigap plans such as Medigap Plan M, feel free to take advantage of our obligation-free Medigap plan finder.
 To get started, enter your zip code where indicated on this page.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.

 Call to speak with a licensed